moath62how/E-Commerce/README.md

 ---

 ## **Acknowledgment**
 This project is developed for the **Web Programming course** at FCI.
-It highlights the integration of dynamic features, placeholder elements, and project limitations based on the curriculum.
+It demonstrates dynamic features, placeholder elements, and limitations based on the course scope.